noelams/cheaperData/README.md

 Make sure you have the following installed:

--Node.js
+- Node.js
--MongoDB (You can use MongoDB Atlas as an alternative)
+- MongoDB (You can use MongoDB Atlas as an alternative)

 # Installation